---

 ### Integration with Spaces

-Both execution types work seamlessly with all space features:
+Both execution types work with all space features.
+Any axis type can be placed on any config leaf:

 ```{python}